 My goal to bring about an affordable reprint of George Dibbern’s much sought-after book Quest has also been met.
 The process took several tries and in the end I self-published, but to see the new Quest take shape has been very rewarding.

 The “George story” seems to be never-ending, and new findings continue to appear.
 In the early years of my research, there was nothing about “Dibbern” on line — except for fine bone china.
 That has changed substantially and thanks to the generosity of people who have known him and have sent memorabilia as well as anecdotes, newspaper clippings and photographs, the Dibbern collection continues to grow.
-It will be up to the Dibbern families to decide where the collection will ultimately be housed, but in the meantime, for anything you might want to know about George Dibbern, this is the place to visit.
+Where the collection will be housed is currently being addressed with the help of the Dibbern family.
+In the meantime, for anything you might want to know about George Dibbern, this is the place to visit.

 ERIKA GRUNDMANN